sabacharmimotlagh/edge_corner_detection/README.md

 - Comprehensive documentation and explanations of the Canny edge detection process

 ## Usage
 The Canny edge detection algorithm is implemented in the `canny_edge_detection.py` file.
 You can use this file directly in your own projects or import it as a module.
-Additionally, I've provide example scripts in the `canny_edge_detection.ipynb` file to demonstrate how to use the Canny edge detector on images.
+Additionally, I've provided example scripts in the `canny_edge_detection.ipynb` file to demonstrate how to use the Canny edge detector on images.

 ## Example
 **Original Image**